Iljaaa/machete/README.md

 # Use form state in views

-If you want know was a form validated and what is result of validation do something like this:
+If you want know (was a form validated) what is the form of the validation and what is result of validation, do something like this:

 ```php
 if ($form->isVasValidate() && $form->isValid() == false) echo "Form is not valid"
 ```

-If you want know was a form loaded and validated.
-And if attribute has an error display it
+If you want to know (was a form loaded and validated) if the form was loaded and validated, and if attribute has an error display it
 ```php
 if ($form->isVasValidate() && $form->isAttributeValid('attribute') == false) {
     echo $form->getFirstErrorForAttribute("attribute")